-- 1. To know Newton's laws of motion, potentials, conservation of energy, momentum and angular momentum, and be able to apply them to projectiles, circular motion, and gravity - 2.
-Demonstrate an understanding of intermediate mechanic's topics such as co-ordinate transformations, oscillatory motion, gravitation etc. - 3.
-Demonstrate rigid body and rotational dynamics using the concept of angular velocity and momentum. - 4.
-Understand the concept of non-inertial frames of reference, Coriolis and centripetal accelerations and their applications. - 5.
-Understand the concept of elastic constants and demonstrate bending of beams.
+- To know Newton's laws of motion, potentials, conservation of energy, momentum and angular momentum, and be able to apply them to projectiles, circular motion, and gravity - Demonstrate an understanding of intermediate mechanic's topics such as co-ordinate - transformations, oscillatory motion, gravitation etc. - Demonstrate rigid body and rotational dynamics using the concept of angular velocity and - momentum. - Understand the concept of non-inertial frames of reference, coriolis and centripetal accelerations and their applications. - Understand the concept of elastic constants and demonstrate bending of beams.

-Unit 1: Transformation of scalars and vectors under Rotation transformation; Newton's laws and its completeness in describing particle motion, Cylindrical and spherical coordinates Mechanics of a system of particles, conservation of laws of linear momentum, angular momentum and mechanical energy, centre of mass and equation of motion, Constraints and degrees of freedom.
+Transformation of scalars and vectors under Rotation transformation; Newton's laws and its completeness in describing particle motion, Cylindrical and spherical coordinates Mechanics of a system of particles, conservation of laws of linear momentum, angular momentum and mechanical energy, centre of mass and equation of motion, Constraints and degrees of freedom.
+Unit 2:

-Unit 2: Potential energy function; F = - Grad V, Equipotential surfaces and meaning of gradient; Conservative and non-conservative forces, curl of a force field; Central forces; Conservation of Angular Momentum and areal velocity; Elliptical, parabolic and hyperbolic orbits
+Potential energy function; F = - Grad V, Equipotential surfaces and meaning of gradient; Conservative and non-conservative forces, curl of a force field; Central forces; Conservation of Angular Momentum and areal velocity; Elliptical, parabolic and hyperbolic orbits

-Unit 3: Non-inertial frames of reference; Rotating frames of reference, Coriolis force; Applications: Weather systems, projectile motion
+Non-inertial frames of reference; Rotating frames of reference, Coriolis force; Applications: Weather systems, projectile motion

-Unit 4: Harmonic oscillator; Damped harmonic motion - over-damped, critically damped and lightlydamped oscillators; Forced oscillations and resonance, Kater's Pendulum and bar pendulum.
+Harmonic oscillator; Damped harmonic motion - over-damped, critically damped and lightlydamped oscillators; Forced oscillations and resonance, Kater's Pendulum and bar pendulum.

-Unit 5: Rotation of rigid body, Moment of Inertia, Torque, angular momentum, kinetic energy of rotation, Theorems of perpendicular and parallel axis, Moment of Inertia of rectangular rod, spherical and cylindrical bodies.
+Rotation of rigid body, Moment of Inertia, Torque, angular momentum, kinetic energy of rotation, Theorems of perpendicular and parallel axis, Moment of Inertia of rectangular rod, spherical and cylindrical bodies.
 Acceleration of a body moving on horizontal and inclined plane.
 Moment of inertia of Fly Wheel.

-Unit 6: Elastic constants- Introduction and relationship between elastic constants, Cantilever, Beam, bending of beam, Twisting of a cylindrical body.
+Elastic constants- Introduction and relationship between elastic constants, Cantilever, Beam, bending of beam, Twisting of a cylindrical body.

 - 1. Mechanics D.S.
 Mathur, S. Chand & Co., 2012. - 2.
-Introduction to Mechanics D. Kleppner & R. Kolenkow, Cambridge University Press, 2017
+Introduction to Mechanics -D. Kleppner & R.Kolenkow, Cambridge University Press, 2017.

 - 1. Analytical Mechanics, G.R.
 Fowles and G.L.
 Cassiday., Cengage Learning India Pvt.
-Ltd., 2006 - 2.
-Introduction to Special Relativity, R. Resnick, John Wiley and Sons, 2007 - 3.
+Ltd., 2006. - 2.
+Introduction to Special Relativity, R. Resnick, John Wiley and Sons, 2007. - 3.
 Principles of Mechanics J.L.
 Synge & B.A.
-Griffiths, Andesite Press, 2015
+Griffiths, Andesite Press, 2015.

-Sr. No. LIST OF EXPERIMENTS 1 To measure internal diameter, external diameter and depth of a vessel using Vernier callipers 2 To measure density of a wire using screw gauge.
-3 To determine the Moment of Inertia of a Flywheel 4 To determine Coefficient of Viscosity of water by Capillary Flow Method (Poiseuille's method) 5 To determine the Modulus of Rigidity of a Wire by Maxwell's needle 6 To determine the elastic Constants of a wire by Searle's method 7 To determine the value of g using Bar Pendulum 8 To measure the Young's Modulus using Bending of Beam 9 To determine the value of g using Kater's Pendulum 10 To determine the moment of inertia of a body using Torsion pendulum
+- 1. To measure internal diameter, external diameter and depth of a vessel using Verr - 2. calipers. - 3.
+To measure density of a wire using screw gauge. - 4.
+To determine the Moment of Inertia of a Flywheel. - 5.
+To determine Coefficient of Viscosity of water by Capillary Flow Method (Poiseuille - 6. method) - 7.
+To determine the Modulus of Rigidity of a Wire by Maxwell's needle. - 8.
+To determine the elastic Constants of a wire by Searle's method. - 9.
+To determine the value of g using Bar Pendulum. - 10.
+To measure the Young's Modulus using Bending of Beam. - 11.
+To determine the value of g using Kater's Pendulum. - 12.
+To determine the moment of inertia of a body using Torsion pendulum.